258 Restaurant Review

 - They have pretty good prices and high quality clothes.

-- The transportation system here is is pretty good, but there are
+- The transportation system here is is pretty good, but there are still some problems.

 A 3,000-yen dinner for two seems pretty standard for Tokyo.